sieren/Homepoint/README.md

 # :house: Installation

 HomePoint comes in 2 pre-compiled .bin files ready to be flashed on either a generic ESP32 Module or M5Stack.
-The PIN Layout required for generic ESP32 modules can be found inside the readme.txt in the [releases](https://github.com/sieren/Homepoint/releases).
+More details on the hardware setup are available in the [Wiki](https://github.com/sieren/Homepoint/wiki/Hardware).

 Steps to install: